P3S3/p3S3.github.io/README.md

 The fees will cover lectures, coffee breaks, lunches, the social event, and the gala dinner.
 Please note that accommodation and travel costs are not covered.

-You can pay with a bank transfer or a ‘bon de commande’ (participants from French companies or institutions for this latter option).
+You can pay by bank transfer or a ‘bon de commande’ (this latter option is only for participants from French companies or institutions).
-Payment with a credit card is not available.
+Payment by credit card is not available.
-If you need a bill, be aware that there may be a delay.
+If you need a bill, ask us, and be aware that there may be a delay.

 ## Important Date
+* First round application deadline: March 30.
+* Notification of acceptance: after April 15.
+* Second round application deadline: April 15.
+* Notification of acceptance: after May 4.
 * **School: 01-05 June 2026**

+All deadlines are in UTC+1 (Paris time).

 ## Organizers
 * Maïwenn Racouchot, LMF, Université Paris-Saclay
 * Sorina Ionica, DAVID, UVSQ, Université Paris-Saclay
 * Nesrine Kaaniche, Télécom Sud Paris, Institut Polytechnique de Paris
 * Julien Signoles, CEA List, Université Paris-Saclay
-* Marie Laveau, GS ISN, Univerité Paris-Saclay
+* Marie Laveau, GS ISN, Université Paris-Saclay

 ## Keynote Speakers
 TBA